 Budget Accommodation in Hanoi – $

-Pillow Backpacker Hostel – an quality hostel offering dorm beds in the Old Quarter of Hanoi.
+Pillow Backpacker Hostel – an quality hostel offering dorm beds in the Old Quarter.

 Reasonably Priced Accommodation in Hanoi – $$

-Oriental Central Hotel – a great hotel in one of the best areas to stay in Hanoi, at the heart of the Old Quarter.
+Oriental Central Hotel – a great hotel in one of the best areas to stay in the city, at the heart of the Old Quarter.

-Noble Boutique Hotel Hanoi – an excellent hotel just a short distance to the Hoan Kiem lake, in one of the best places to stay in Hanoi
+Noble Boutique Hotel Hanoi – an excellent hotel just a short distance to the Hoan Kiem lake, in one of the best places to stay in the city.

 Luxurious Hotels in Hanoi – $$$